faunalia/HealthQGIS/Documentation/first_steps.rst

 We have created a first simple project so you can explore and make some practice with QGIS.

-First of all, load the project:
+First of all, load the project.

+You can do it in two different ways:

+1. simply double click on the project file.
+In this specific case, the file **sri_lanka.qgs**.
+This way QGIS opens and loads automatically the project with all the layers and customizations

-* click on **Open...** in the **Project** menu or click on the folder icon in the menu bar.
-Browse for the file **project.qgs**
+2. open QGIS by double clicking on the Desktop shortcut then click on **Open...** in the **Project** menu or click on the folder icon in the menu bar.
+Browse for the file **sri_lanka.qgs**

 .. figure:: img/first_steps_1.png
 	:align: center
 	:scale: 80%

 When the project has been loaded you will see some changes in the graphical interface of QGIS.
-It is divided in **4 main areas**:
+It is divided in **5 main areas**: